ark-alpenglow/sunrise/README.md

 - skills can cause body systems to become degraded, impaired, and destroyed

 #### Phase 3
-- npc's are a type of character controlled by an AI instead of a player
+- npc's are a type of character controlled by an AI instead of a user
 - npc's have all the capabilities of characters but follow behavioural state machines
 - some npc's are peaceful
 - some npc's are hostile